 Retired from commercial kitchens, Hébert sets up a wood stove on the Massawippi tundra and cooks pizza for his clients, who sit around a warm hearth once they’ve set their rods and await for a tug from beneath.
 The scene, with elegant Manoir Hovey in the backdrop on a hill overlooking the activity, is about as glam as ice fishing can get.

-Perhaps for that reason Hébert’s activities attract as many women as men.
+Perhaps for that reason Hébert’s tours attract as many women as men.

 “Women are into fishing big time now,” Hébert tells me.
 “I’m getting at least three times more business because of it.
 They’re competing with men and often outdoing them, because women are better at listening to instructions.”